atrof/TweetLikeTrump/README.md

 ## TweetLikeTrump
-is a Flask-based web application which measures the degree of similarity between user's custom text and Donald J. Trump's tweetying style.
+is a Flask-based web application which measures the degree of similarity between user's custom text and Donald J. Trump's tweeting style.
 Funny mix of machine learning and some NLP techniques.

 MVP is available online - [TweetLikeTrump on Heroku](https://tweetliketrump.herokuapp.com)